CosmoLike/cocoa/README.md

     source setup_cocoa.sh

-The script `setup_cocoa.sh` decompresses the data files and installs a few necessary packages that have not been installed via conda.
+This script downloads and decompresses all likelihoods and packages set on `set_installation_options.sh` (e.g., CAMB and Class Boltzmann codes, Planck likelihood, and Polychord sampler).

 **Step :three:**: Run the script `compile_cocoa.sh` by typing

     source compile_cocoa.sh

-This command compiles CAMB and Class Boltzmann codes, Planck likelihood, and Polychord sampler.
+This command compiles likelihoods and packages set on `set_installation_options.sh` (e.g., CAMB and Class Boltzmann codes, Planck likelihood, and Polychord sampler).

-:interrobang:  What if the user wants to fine-tune the installed libraries, likelihoods, and external modules?
-Cocoa ignores a few external modules (code and likelihoods) by default, but users may find them helpful.
+:interrobang:  FAQ: What if the user wants to fine-tune the installed libraries, likelihoods, and external modules?

+Cocoa ignores a few external modules (code and likelihoods) by default, but users may find them helpful/useful.
 In this case, check the many available options on the shell script `set_installation_options.sh` and rerun steps :two: and :three:.

-## Running Examples (not involving Cosmolike)  <a name="cobaya_base_code_examples"></a>
+## Running Examples  <a name="cobaya_base_code_examples"></a>

 We assume that you are still in the Conda cocoa environment from the previous `conda activate cocoa` command and that you are in the cocoa main folder `cocoa/Cocoa`,